dthompson-jti/safety-check-app-concept/docs/Enhancement-PRD.md

-Excellent.
-Your feedback provides clear direction and allows for a much more detailed and refined specification.
-Based on your clarifications, here is the complete analysis and plan, structured as a concise PRD, UX Specification, and Architecture Plan.

----

 ### **Project Brief: Workflow & Fidelity Enhancement (Phase 2)**

 This initiative will enhance the realism and usability of the Safety Check PWA prototype by expanding the mock dataset and performing a high-craft UX overhaul of the core scan-and-record workflow.
 The primary focus is on improving caregiver awareness of critical resident information through a "progressive elaboration" design pattern and refining the scanner UI for a more focused, immersive experience.